sputnikpetrinets/project_sputnik/README.md

 A Stochastic Petri Net library written in Python

 ##Download
-Download the source as a zip using the zip button above
+Download the source as a zipball using the button above:

 ![Screenshot](http://oliverpalmer.net/imperial/sputnik/save_source.png)

+Or via your local git client:

+`git clone git://github.com/sputnikpetrinets/project_sputnik`

 ##Install